kartoza/miniSASS/INSTALL.md

 To add a layer to QGIS you can use something like this in DB Manager:

 > SELECT s.*,o.comment,o.score,o.time_stamp,o.user_id FROM sites s INNER JOIN observations o on o.site = s.gid

+Or in PostGIS

+> CREATE VIEW sample AS ..the query above...